POLICIES & DISCLOSURES

 Method of Instruction

-SVHS adopts a method of instruction involving self-paced courses comprising video and audio recordings, online readings and online quizzes, chapter tests and finals.
+SVHS adopts a method of instruction involving self-paced courses comprising video and audio recordings, online readings and online quizzes, unit tests and finals.

 Notice Concerning Transferability Of Credits And Credentials Earned